FinTSB: A Comprehensive and Practical Benchmark for Financial Time Series Forecasting: Preliminaries

 \paragraph{\textbf{Characteristic 1.
 Movement Patterns.}} Based on the daily return ratio $r$, derived from the closing price changes, FinTS can be categorized into different periods, each characterized by a dominant movement pattern, including uptrends, downtrends, periods of volatility, and extreme events.
 Specifically, uptrends are characterized by a higher frequency of trading days with positive $r$, while downtrends are marked by a higher frequency of trading days with negative $r$.
 Extreme events are defined by significant fluctuations in $r$, representing periods of sharp price movements.
 Conversely, periods of volatility are identified by a roughly equal number of positive and negative $r$, indicating more frequent market fluctuations without a clear directional trend.

 \paragraph{\textbf{Characteristic 2.
 Non-Stationarity.}} It is well known that stock data, due to their inherent volatility and external influences, typically exhibit non-stationarity, reflecting complex, time-varying patterns that defy simple statistical modeling.
 Such time series are considered to be integrated of order $k$, denoted as $I(k)$, if it becomes stationary after applying $k$ times differences.
 For example, a stock series $s_i^t$ is $I(1)$ if its first difference $\Delta s_i^t = s_i^t - s_i^{t-1}$ is stationary.
-To test for non-stationarity, the Augmented Dickey-Fuller (ADF) test \citep{adf} is commonly employed.
+To test for non-stationarity, the Augmented Dickey-Fuller (ADF) test \cite{adf} is commonly employed.
 It tests the null hypothesis of the presence of a unit root, indicating non-stationarity:

-Where $\Delta X_t$ is the differenced series, $\gamma$ represents the coefficient of the lagged series, and $\epsilon_t$ is the error term.
+Where $\Delta X_t$ is the differenced series, $\alpha$ is the intercept that accounts for constant drift, while $\beta t$ introduces a deterministic linear trend over time., $\gamma$ represents the coefficient of the lagged series, and $\epsilon_t$ is the error term.
 A rejection of the null hypothesis ($\gamma = 0$) indicates stationarity, while a failure to reject it indicates non-stationarity.
 A smaller ADF test result indicates more stationary time series data.

 \paragraph{\textbf{Characteristic 3.
 Autocorrelation.}} Autocorrelation~\cite{acf} measures the correlation between a time series and its $k$ lagged values.
 Strong autocorrelation $\tau(\cdot)$ suggests that past values of the series have a significant influence on future values, which can be valuable for predictive modeling and identifying underlying patterns.
 Mathematically, this can be expressed as: